cloudera/hue/docs/gethue/content/posts/2019-10-31-how-to-improve-or-add-your-own-sql-syntax-highlighter.md

 ampforwp-amp-on-off:
   - default
 categories:
-  - Editor / Notebook
+  - Querying
-  - Hue 4.6
+  - Version 4.6

 ---
 Hue&#8217;s Editor [SQL functionalities][1] makes it much more easier to query your databases and datawarehouses.
 It was previously described about how to [improve or create your own SQL autocompleter][2] so that the Querying Experience gets even more effective.
 This post is about going one step further and improving the SQL syntax highlighting.